mongodb/specifications/source/retryable-writes/retryable-writes.rst

   label to that error if the MongoClient performing the operation has the retryWrites configuration option set to true.

-- When a CMAP-compliant driver encounters a ``PoolClearedError`` during connection check out, it MUST add a RetryableWriteError label to that error if the MongoClient performing the operation has the retryWrites configuration option set to true.
+- When a CMAP-compliant driver encounters a `PoolClearedError`_ during connection check out, it MUST add a RetryableWriteError label to that error if the MongoClient performing the operation has the retryWrites configuration option set to true.

+  .. _PoolClearedError: ../connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#connection-pool-errors

 - For server versions 4.4 and newer, the server will add a RetryableWriteError label to errors or server responses that it considers retryable before